Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Key Questions and Solutions

-Unfortunately, determining the value of $v'$ for real-world traffic remains challenging, even though it is well understood that traffic instability is directly related to human drivers’ imperfections and can be explained using traffic stability theory.
-The main difficulty arises from the heterogeneity of traffic, including both vehicle and driver behavior heterogeneity, which is highly complex and dynamic, making accurate measurement of $v'$ in real traffic extremely challenging.
-In this paper, as we will show later, we determine the value using simulation.
-In practice, one could select a conservative value for $v^*$, i.e., a value relatively higher than the assumed $v'$ based on experience, which would greatly simplify the problem.
-This is a problem that cannot be fully addressed in a single paper, and thus more in-depth study on this estimation of $v'$ is expected.
+Unfortunately, determining the value of $v'$ in real-world traffic remains challenging, even though it is well understood that traffic instability is directly related to imperfections in human driving behavior and can be explained using traffic stability theory.
+The main difficulty arises from traffic heterogeneity, including both vehicle and driver behavior heterogeneity, which is highly complex and dynamic, making accurate estimation of $v'$ in real traffic extremely challenging.
+In this paper, as will be shown later, we determine this value through simulation.
+In practice, one could select a conservative value for $v^*$, i.e., a value sufficiently higher than the assumed $v'$ based on experience, which would greatly simplify the problem.
+This issue cannot be fully addressed within a single paper, and therefore more in-depth investigation of the estimation of $v'$ is expected.